bentaculum/benjamingallusser/content/author/admin/_index.md

     link = "https://www.linkedin.com/in/bengallusser"

 +++
-### Short bio
-I am currently a PhD student in [Martin Weigert's group](https://www.epfl.ch/labs/weigert-lab/) at EPFL in Switzerland, where I develop machine-learning based methods for analysing microscopy images of the building blocks of life.
+I am currently a PhD student in [Martin Weigert's group](https://www.epfl.ch/labs/weigert-lab/) at EPFL in Switzerland, where I develop machine-learning-based methods for analysing microscopy images of the building blocks of life.

 Proteins, organelles, cells, tissues or even entire animals; to learn about them we can often simply take a (sophisticated) picture or video.
 And after that we need to extract quantitative information from our recordings!

 While supervised deep learning is enjoying a lot of success for processing bioimages, it is often limited by a lack of appropriate ground truth annotations.
-How can we incorporate uncurated images that come fresh off the microscope into training neural networks?
+How can we incorporate uncurated images fresh off the microscope into training neural networks?

-If you are excited about this as well please reach out :)
+If you are excited about this as well please [reach out](mailto:benjamin.gallusser@protonmail.com) :)

-Previously, I have worked on automating cell organelle segmentation in electron microscopy data in [Tom Kirchhausen's lab](https://kirchhausen.hms.harvard.edu) at Harvard Medical School, as well as on [3D neuron reconstruction](https://github.com/benjamin9555/project_summaries/blob/master/msc_thesis_learning_to_agglomerate_in_region_adjacency_graphs.pdf) from electron microscopy in [Jan Funke's group](https://www.janelia.org/lab/funke-lab/).
+Previously, I have worked on automating cell organelle segmentation in electron microscopy data in [Tom Kirchhausen's lab](https://kirchhausen.hms.harvard.edu) at Harvard Medical School, as well as on 3D neuron reconstruction from electron microscopy in [Jan Funke's group](https://www.janelia.org/lab/funke-lab/) at HHMI Janelia.

+### Teaching:
+- Bioimage Informatics @ EPF Lausanne (2022, 2023)
+- Deep Learning for Microscopy Image Analysis @ MBL Woods Hole (2022)
+- Deep Learning for Image Analysis @ EMBL Heidelberg (2022)
+- Image Processing 1 @ EPF Lausanne (2022)
+- Natural Language Understanding @ ETH Zürich (2018, 2019)
+- Advanced Machine Learning @ ETH Zürich (2017)